projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 ******************

-For the GVT-g solution for the ACRN  hypervisor, there are two key modules: ACRN-GT and GVT:
+For the GVT-g solution for the ACRN  hypervisor, there are two key modules: AcrnGT and GVT:

-ACRN-GT module
+AcrnGT module
-  Compiled from ``drivers/gpu/drm/i915/gvt/acrn_gvt.c``, the ACRN-GT module acts as a glue layer between the ACRN hypervisor and the interface to the ACRN-DM in user space.
+  Compiled from ``drivers/gpu/drm/i915/gvt/acrn_gvt.c``, the AcrnGT module acts as a glue layer between the ACRN hypervisor and the interface to the ACRN-DM in user space.

-  ACRN-GT is the agent of hypervisor related services, including I/O trap request, IRQ injection, address translation, VM controls, etc. It also listens to ACRN hypervisor in ``acrngt_emulation_thread``, and informs GVT module of I/O traps.
+  AcrnGT is the agent of hypervisor related services, including I/O trap request, IRQ injection, address translation, VM controls, etc. It also listens to ACRN hypervisor in ``acrngt_emulation_thread``, and informs GVT module of I/O traps.